Class 12 Biology Chapter 5 Molecular Basis of Inheritance Notes

 (ii) After replication, each DNA molecule would have one parental and one newly synthesized strand.

-In NCERT Class 12 Biology Chapter 6 Notes, Experimental proof says that DNA replicates semi conservatively, comes first from E. coli and later from higher organisms, such as plants and human cells.
+Meselson and Stahl's experimental proof says that DNA replicates semi-conservatively, comes first from E. coli and later from higher organisms, such as plants and human cells.
+They performed this in 1958.

-E. coli was grown in a medium containing 15NH4C1 as the only nitrogen source for many generations.
+- E. coli was grown in a medium containing 15NH4Cl as the only nitrogen source for many generations.
 15N got incorporated into newly synthesized DNA (and other nitrogen-containing compounds).
 This heavy DNA molecule could be distinguished from the normal DNA by centrifugation in a cesium chloride (CsCl) density gradient.

 (i) mRNA (messenger RNA) provides the template for transcription.